 Photographic stylists work with photographers in fashion, advertising or editorial photography and are largely responsible for the look and mood of a photograph.

-After discussions with the photographer, stylists arrange the set, deciding what kind of atmosphere the photo should have and how to use the models, clothes and props to best effect.
+After discussions with the photographer, stylists arrange the set, deciding what kind of atmosphere photos should have.
+They use the models, clothes and props available to best create this effect.